WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - 2.3 Creating a social media page for your show (preferred)

-- 2.5 DJs are responsible for informing the GM or Program Director at least 24 hours beforehand if they cannot make their show.
+- 2.4 DJs are responsible for informing the GM at least 24 hours beforehand if they cannot make their show.
 Less than 24 hours beforehand or no notification will result in a strike or expulsion, respectively.
 Exceptions are made at the discretion of GM.

 - 3. Guest Policy:

 - 3.1 Appropriate staff directors must be notified before a DJ seeks to schedule an interview.
-Proper guest on-air forms must be filled out and submitted before the guest goes on air.
 Guests should know before they are on the air the basic rules and regulations of an on-air edict.
 If a guest breaks any rules of the station, you will be held as the responsible party resulting in a strike.
 This also includes call-ins.
 Proper notification of a guest, friend, or co-host must be given to the General Manager.
 Refer to appendix §3.2 for more details and guidance

-- 3.2 Guest co-hosts that regularly appear on your program (three times a month) are not considered guests.
-If this is the case, they must agree to all of the rules set forth within this document and sign a copy of the agreement.
+- 3.2 Guest co-hosts that regularly appear on your program (two times a month) are not considered guests.
+If this is the case, they must agree to all of the rules set forth within this document and sign a copy of the agreement/contract, plus be trained by a WGMU staff member.
 A regular co-host that isn’t a trained DJ does not have to abide by the marketing/PSA policies or strike policy; for example, that is still under the responsibility of the main host of the show.
 Although at any time due to inappropriate behavior, a co-host may be removed under the discretion of the GM.

 - 4. Marketing and PSA/Commercial Policies:

 - 4.1 Every DJ is required to read and/or play three breaks per hour.
-At times, there might not be PSA or commercial recordings in our automated system (must be a message that is promoting an event, events that WGMU is partnering with, or another show on the station); if that is the case, the DJ must live-read typed PSA’s that can be located on top of the filing cabinet in the studio during their break.
+At times, there might not be PSA or commercial recordings in our automated system (must be a message that is promoting an event, events that WGMU is partnering with, or another show on the station); if that is the case, the DJ must live-read typed PSA’s.

-- 4.4 Every DJ will have a bio section on the WGMU website.
+- 4.2 Every DJ will have a bio/show description section on the WGMU website.
 This section is required before going on air.
 Bios can contain the following: DJ and show name, weekly content, and unique features.

 - 5. Pre-emption: